Les Baux and the old

 The

 Post Tenebras Lux window.
-On one of

 the still standing facades is a typical "mullioned" window of renaissance